ministryofjustice/hmpps-alerts-api/architectural_design_record/002-two-way-sync.md

-# ADR002: Adopting a Two-Way Sync for Alerts
+# ADR002: Adopting a Two-Way Sync for Prisoner Alerts

 ## Status